 Some of the most epic emotional meltdowns I’ve ever had seem to have their genesis in what I interpreted as being disrespected by my stepkids.
 I am pretty sure they know nothing about these meltdowns as I had the wherewithal to understand – on some level – that they (the meltdowns) were my creation.

-About six months ago, after one such meltdown brought me to my knees with hot, prickly-faced shame, rage, and deep sadness, a woman with whom I was studying the art and science of healthy boundaries reached out to me.
+About six months ago, after one such meltdown brought me to my knees with hot, prickly-faced shame, rage, and deep sadness, a mentor reached out to me.
 She said, “I can tell you’ve been in a lot of pain lately.”